-Arrikto announced today the immediate availability of its enterprise-grade distribution of Kubeflow on Microsoft Azure, completing its multi-cloud distribution on the top three public clouds.
+Arrikto announced today the immediate availability of its enterprise-grade distribution of Kubeflow on Azure, completing its multi-cloud distribution on the top three public clouds.
 The company also announced the immediate, free availability of MiniKF for Kubeflow 1.3, dramatically simplifying the workflow for data scientists and MLOps teams to build, test, and deploy models faster than any MLOps platform on the market.

-- Manage cluster lifecycles using GitOps
+- Manage cluster lifecycle using GitOps

 - Replicate ML code & data snapshots across Kubeflow clusters

 - Test the same ML code across training and production environments

 - Share notebooks and datasets across clusters and between users

 - Scale their ML environments to multi-node

 - Provide enterprise-grade security, including IAM integration, shared namespaces, credential management, repo pub/sub, and integration with external services

 - Create an AutoML workflow with the click of a button.
 Start from a dataset, define a task, then discover, train, and optimize a model from inside your notebook automagically.

 The company also announced that it has updated its popular MiniKF – the easiest and fastest way to get started with Kubeflow.
 Now available with Kubeflow 1.3, MiniKF includes key improvements that simplify model development through deployment, including: